Delta-Ark/Geo_Bot-complex/README.txt

 Install:

 git, python 2.7.X, pip
+Python packages required: tweepy, nltk, matplotlib, geopy, argparse, json

 On Windows: upgrade powershell
-   (you may still have unicode problems when printing to command line) Python packages required: tweepy, nltk, matplotlib, geopy, argparse, json
+   (you may still have unicode problems when printing to command line)
 $ python -m pip install
+For each required package listed above run:
-$ pip install <packages>
+$ pip install <package>

-Need some data, so we’ll use the nltk downloader
-Run a python shell:
+Now we need some data, so we’ll use the nltk downloader Run a python shell from the command line:
 $ python
 $ import nltk
 $ nltk.download()
-Less data:
-1) under corpora -> highlight stopwords, click download
-2) under corpora -> highlight treebank, click download
-3) under all packages -> highlight punkt, click download
-4) under models -> highlight averaged-perceptron-tagger, click download OR if you don't mind much more data:
 On main page, highlight book, click download and that should be it...
+These are the exact packages from nltk that are required in case you want less data:
+1) under corpora -> highlight stopwords
+2) under corpora -> highlight treebank
+3) under all packages -> highlight punkt
+4) under models -> highlight averaged-perceptron-tagger

 This created a folder called “nltk_data” in your home folder which is used by the program

-Navigate to the folder where you want getweets to be git clone https://github.com/owenst/geotweets.git get consumerkeyandsecret and put that in the folder cd into folder run geotweets.py
+Navigate to the folder where you want getweets to be git clone https://github.com/owenst/geotweets.git get consumerkeyandsecret (see below) and put that in the folder cd into folder run geotweets.py

 Consumer Key and Secret:

-The program requires a file in this folder called consumerkeyandsecret secret (the longer one) on the second line.
-This should have 4 lines, with the consumer key on the first line, the secret on the next and then an access token on the 3rd and the access token secret on the 4th.
-You can get these by logging on to your twitter account in a web browser and creating an app.
-These are used in the geosearchclass and streamer modules.
+The program looks for a file in the geotweets folder called consumerkeyandsecret This should have 4 lines, with the consumer key on the first line, the secret (the longer one) on the next and then an access token on the 3rd and the access token secret on the 4th.
+You can get these by going to https://apps.twitter.com in a web browser and creating an app.
+Then hit the button to create access tokens.
+You may have to set the app permissions to "read and write" if you want to use this to send tweets on your behalf.
+After creating the app, copy the 4 alphanumeric keys into a blank file called "consumerkeyandsecret" as described above and put this file in your "geotweets" folder.

 About: